 - Map the content to the stages of their buying cycle.
 Early stage content should address “what is my problem”, mid-stage content should address “how do I solve my problem?”, late stage content should address “who can help me solve my problem?”

 - Promote the content where your buyer personas go to consume information.
-LinkedIn is great for B2B, as are industry related blogs/forums/publications.
+Social networks like LinkedIn groups are great for B2B, as are industry related blogs/forums/publications.

 - Capture the contact information of leads (either through subscribe forms, gated content). the content you provide MUST be so useful that they want to give you their details rather than feeling forced to.

 - Know the value in dollar terms of each lead.
-This will allow you to calculate the ROI of each channel and shift spend towards the most efficient acquisition channel.
+This will allow you to calculate the return on investment (ROI) of each lead gen campaign and shift spend towards the most efficient acquisition channel.